aquarchitect/MyKit/README.md

 ### NOTES

 ##### Naming Convention
-- When passing a function as a variable, the input argument name should be a verb for `@noescaping` and a noun for `@escaping`.
 - Transforming method from one type to another is named as `map` and `flatMap` in order to be consistent with `Optional`, especially in the case of [`Promise`](Sources/Common/Utilities/Promise.swift) and [`Result`](Sources/Common/Utilities/Result.swift).

 ##### Documentation Set
 Due to `jazzy` difficulties, the support for documentation is now __deprecated__. .
 Meanwhile, the search for a better alternative continues.

-> The old `jazzy` and `travis-ci` combination's result and implementation can be found at [gh-pages](http://aquarchitect.github.io/MyKit/) and [`Makefile`](https://github.com/aquarchitect/MyKit/blob/swift-legacy/Makefile) respectively.

 ### ABOUT